allangg107/OverwatchHeroCompanion-Android/README.md

 # Overwatch Hero Companion - Android
-Individual project for giving tips and tricks the the videogame Overwatch.
+Individual project for giving tips and tricks for the videogame Overwatch.

 Uploaded to the Google Play Store and compatitable with Android.